wzpan/comment.js/README.md

 In this section I will describe on how to generate a comment thread for a certain page for your site.

-Firstlly, Write a div for placing your comment thread.
+Firstly, Write a div for placing your comment thread.

 ``` html
 <div id="comment-thread"></div>